OUTREACH SPECIALIST

 Qualifications

-• Strong working knowledge of a wide variety of client resources and services available to individuals who are blind and visually impaired required.
+• Working knowledge of a wide variety of client resources and services available to individuals with disabilities, specifically for those who are blind or visually impaired, is a plus.

-• Ability to travel around the state and New England area as needed.
+• Ability to travel around Massachusetts and the New England area as needed.

-• An active MA drivers’ license and good driving record with no restrictions that will impact your ability to drive, required.
+• Active Massachusetts drivers license and good driving record with no restrictions that will impact your ability to drive, required.

 Benefits